 Are there any alternatives to a reverse mortgage?

-Yes and No. A conventional mortgage is an alternative to the reverse mortgage that a homeowner can look at to do a cash-out refinance.
+Yes and No. A conventional mortgage is an alternative to the reverse mortgage that a homeowner can look at when doing a cash-out refinance.
 However, that will come with a mandatory monthly mortgage payment due every single month.
 The reverse mortgage is the only loan that requires no monthly mortgage payments.
 If a homeowner wants to get out of their current mortgage, an alternative to the reverse mortgage is to sell their current home.
 The downside to selling your current home is that you have to live somewhere and assess what you can afford to buy once you sell your current home if you do not consider the reverse mortgage.

 Q.